muratk3n/thirdwave/en/README.md

 ---

-Practitioners in these fields like proposing these things though, it makes the sound smart.
+Practitioners in these fields like proposing such things though, it makes the sound smart.
 Hell one is thinking abt multiple universes.. isnt that smart?
 Sadly no..
 I gurantee it these ppl are extremely fucking dumb.